OlivierSohn/hamazed/BACKLOG.md

 - make tests compile

+- optimize graph run using Int instead of Bool

 - mutableByteArrayContents returns a pointer.

 TODO allocate one block of memory, make sure different workers do not share cachelines.